Site News

 Conclusions & Results

 Although installation can seem a bit hairy, it is well worth it.
 The light output from this kit is far superior to the original bulbs, and it remains in the same pattern as before.
 This is crucial to driving safely as it will help to avoid blinding other drivers.
-Doing that would defeat the entire purpose of this modification (although admittedly, HID lights look very nice too).
+Doing that would defeat the entire purpose of this modification.

 DISCLAIMER: I take no responsibility (and thus I cannot be held responsible) for damages and/or injuries caused by attempting the procedures outlined on this site.
 The information provided is to be used at the reader's discretion and all necessary safety precautions requiring emplacement (mentioned or not) are the responsibility of the reader.